Lost jewels of John, King of England: Background

 travel along the causeway and ford across the mouth of the Wellstream to meet him in the south.
 While his wagon train traversed the swampy terrain, the tide overtook the ensemble, causing his wagons to be swallowed up in muddy whirlpools along with several horses and men.
 Roger of Wendover chronicled the incident in his Flores Historiarum, writing:

 "in crossing the river Wellester, [John] lost all his carts, waggons, and baggage horses, together with his money, costly vessels, and everything which he had a particular regard for; for the land opened in the middle of the water and caused whirlpools which sucked in every thing, as well as men and horses, so that no one escaped to tell the king of the misfortune."

 Supposedly contained in the wagons were the English Crown Jewels as well as other treasures of the English Crown, which were never recovered following the incident.
 King John would succumb to dysentery nine days later.

 Contents

-The actual contents of the purportedly lost treasure is highly disputed.
+The actual contents of the purportedly lost treasure are highly disputed.
 In June 1215 King John had requested of his prelates to send all jewels, gold, and silver in their custody in order to finance his military campaign.
 According to historian A.V.
 Jenkinson, John received: